-Restricted cash as of September 31, 2014 was \$13,725 and represented a stand-by letter of credit in favor of a landlord (Note 4).
+As of March 31, 2015, the Company had restricted cash of \$13,730 due to a stand-by letter of credit in favor of a landlord (See Note 5).

-Financial instruments
+Financial Instruments

 The carrying amounts reported in the consolidated balance sheet for cash and cash equivalents and accounts payable approximate fair value based on the short-term nature of these instruments.
 The carrying value of loans payable approximate their fair value due to the market terms.